coffee-and-tea/coding_exercise/src/main/java/coffee_and_tea/coding_exercise/algorithms/sort/README.md

 Random shuffle(critical for performance), then sort by pick a partition element, place all element less on one side, greater on the other.
 Then continue sort 2 sides with by picking random partition element.

+Also 3 way quick sort by considering duplicate elements.

 ## Shuffle
 Shuffle array by shuffle for each position i, randomly pick item between 0 and i, swap with item at i+1.
 Helpful for testing sorts.